anthonyeden/Livewire-Routing-Protocol-Client/README.md

 # Axia Livewire Routing Protocol (LWRP) Client
 Python class that behaves as a client of the Axia Livewire Routing Protocol (LWRP).

 This is my attempt to implement a LWRP Client as a well-behaved Python class.
-It heavily utilises threading and callbacks, making it a good candidate to use in a modern event-loop driven web app.
+It heavily utilises threading and callbacks, making it a good candidate to use in a modern event-loop driven web app or threaded desktop application.

 ## What is the LWRP?

 The Livewire Routing Protocol is the protocol that allows Axia Livewire hardware and software to communicate.
-Notably, it is used particularly by PathfinderPC and Automation System integrations with the IP Driver.
+Notably, it is used by PathfinderPC, and Automation System integrations with the IP Driver.
 All Livewire devices should implement this protocol.

-## What can I do with this class?
+## What can I do with this module?

 Some of the currently implemented functionality: